DavidAlberto/DavidAlberto/README.md

 ### Hi there 👋 I'm David Alberto

-I'm a Pharmaceutical Chemist and Biologist by profession, I'm currently pursuing my PhD studies in **Integrative Biology** at the **Unidad de Genómica Avanzada** of **LANGEBIO** at **Cinvestav**.
+I'm a Pharmaceutical Chemist and Biologist by profession, I'm currently pursuing my PhD studies in **Integrative Biology** at **Cinvestav**.
 My PhD studies are focused on determining the cytokinin signaling pathway in the filamentous fungus *Trichoderma atroviride*.
 I'm interested in the analysis of transcriptomic and metagenomic data with the help of bioinformatics tools.

 ***Pursue excellence and success will follow***